 All Explorers volunteers must be Qualified Youth Leaders.
-To do this, contact info@mountaineers.org.
-You will receive an email with a docusign form that includes acknowledgment of the Youth Manual as well as permission for a background check.
-Once you have completed that form, you'll receive an email from TalentWise that walks you through the background check.
-It's a simple process.
-Below are some pieces of our youth policies manual that are particularly relevant to Explorers.
-While our Qualified Youth Leaders need to be familiar with the entire Youth Manual, Explorers volunteers should be especially familiar with the policies and procedures below
+To do this, visit mountaineers.org/QYLtraining.
+Once you are a Qualified Youth Leader, you'll receive a hard copy of our Youth Handbook in the mail.

+Below are some pieces of our youth policies handbook that are particularly relevant to Explorers.
+While our Qualified Youth Leaders need to be familiar with the entire Youth Handbook, Explorers volunteers should be especially familiar with the policies and procedures below.